-This case is known as the conjugate match, and is essentially the goal of every transmission line problem-to deliver the largest possible power to Z{in} , and thus to Z{L} as well!
-This maximum delivered power is known as the available power (P{av}) of the source.
+Although this result does not look particularly interesting either, we find the result is very important!
+It can be shown that-for a given V_g and Z_g -the value of input impedance Z{in} that will absorb the largest possible amount of power is the value $Z{in} = Z_g^$.
+This case is known as the conjugate match, and is essentially the goal of every transmission line problem-to deliver the largest possible power to Z{in} , and thus to Z_L as well!
+This maximum delivered power is known as the available power (P{avl}) of the source.
 There are two very important things to understand about this result!
-Very Important Thing #1 Consider again the terminated transmission line: